 Below are some answers to frequently asked questions about Fort Wayne Improv.
 Simply click the question to expand the answer.
 If you have a question that we haven’t covered on the site, please don’t hesitate to ask us.

-We have LIMITED parking spots behind the building.
+Available parking is highlighted in GREEN below.
+We have LIMITED parking spots behind the building, but be careful not to park on the south side of the lot.
+Those are our amazingly patient neighbors’ spots.
 Anywhere you see a Fort Wayne Improv (or Bigtooth Co.) parking sign is up for grabs, and our amazing neighbors are also allowing us to use the State Farm-labeled parking spots behind the building.
 If those are taken, there’s plenty of street parking on California and Alabama.
 We ALSO have amazing neighbors on the north side of E. State Blvd. in Painted Lady and the Allen County Public Library.
 Please be extremely respectful of our neighbors’ properties.
 They are kind enough to let us use their space, and we don’t want to damage that relationship.
 The library, in particularly, has 24-hour book drop boxes that we do NOT want to block.
 Also, BE CAREFUL crossing the street if you park on the north side of State (or as a general rule)!
 If you’re a visual learner, just check out the below image (the highlighted green areas are the parking places where you WON’T get towed).

 Public Library of Fort Wayne and Allen County: branches, Tecumseh.
 Interior.
 Date unknown, but–you know–old.